Nova Widianto: 2004 Summer Olympics

-He competed in badminton at the 2004 Summer Olympics at the Goudi Olympic Hall, Athens, Greece, in the mixed doubles with partner Vita Marissa and only reached the quarterfinal, after being defeated in the quarterfinal by the Danish pair.
+He competed in badminton at the 2004 Summer Olympics at the Goudi Olympic Hall, Athens, Greece, in the mixed doubles with partner Vita Marissa and reached the quarterfinal, where they were defeated by the Danish pair.

 2008 Summer Olympics

 He competed in badminton at the 2008 Summer Olympics as the 1st seed in the mixed doubles with partner Lilyana Natsir and reached the final by beating He Hanbin and Yu Yang in the semifinal with thrilling scores, 15–21 21–11 23–21.
 In the final, they were defeated by gold medalists, Lee Yong-dae and Lee Hyo-jung of South Korea in straight sets, 21–11 and 21–17.

-Personal life

-When he was young, he joined the Tangkas Jakarta badminton club.
-The parent's names are Santoso (father) and Sutari (mother).
-His hobby is football.
-Normally, people called him Nova or Kedheng.
-He's married former Indonesian national player Eny Widiowati.